16 Facebook Hacks You’ll Wish You Knew Sooner

 More than a social media platform

 What’s the first thing you do when you wake up in the morning and glare at your bright phone?
-For many, it’s checking Facebook to see what new in the world at large or the world of their friend’s.
+For many, it’s checking Facebook to see what’s new in the world at large or the world of their friends.
 It’s second nature, but are there features you don’t know about?
-Have you figured out how to hit Facebook’s “snooze” button your post-happy friend from college yet?
+Have you figured out how to use Facebook’s “snooze” button on your post-happy friend from college yet?

-Facebook, the social media powerhouse, has now been around since 2004.
-If you think all the way back to that mid 21st century era, I’m sure you’ll be impressed (or horrified) by your own personal growth.
+Facebook, the social media powerhouse, has been around since 2004.
+If you think all the way back to that mid-2000s era, I’m sure you’ll be impressed (or horrified) by your own personal growth.
 Facebook has grown too, finding new ways to help, connect, and entertain you.
-The platform has secret hacks, hidden gems, and surprising tools at your fingertips to get the most out of your online experience.
+The platform has secret hacks, hidden gems, and surprising tools at your fingertips to get you the most out of your online experience.
 That is, of course, as long as you avoid these tempting Facebook scams that everyone keeps falling for.

 Unfollowing (like unfriending, but without the drama)

-Everyone has those few Facebook friends who posts are always annoying or argumentative or both.
-You roll your eyes (or worse) every time your run across them and debate cutting them off for your own sake.
+Everyone has those few Facebook friends whose posts are always annoying or argumentative or both.
+You roll your eyes (or worse) every time you run across them and debate cutting them off for your own sake.
 But if those friends are your real-life friends or relatives, unfriending them could cause some tumult in the real world.
-Here’s the solution: Click the “Following” button at the top of the page and select “Unfollow.”
+Here’s the solution: Click the “person” symbol below your friend’s name, on their page, and select “Unfollow.”
 You’ll stop seeing their posts, you’ll still be “friends” with them, and their feelings don’t get hurt.
 Win-win!
-Don’t let the past become harmful, learn how to stop Facebook from showing you old memories.
+And here’s how to find out who unfollowed you on Facebook.

 Discovering unrequited friendship

-Go to the “Friends” section of your profile and click “Friend Requests.”
-You’ll be able to see who sent requests to you, but when you “view sent requests,” you’ll see who ignored your own.
+Go to the “Friends” section of your profile.
+On a computer, it should be on the left side of your home page; on a phone, it’ll be close to the top of the “Menu” page.
+That should take you to “Friend Requests.”
+You’ll be able to see who sent requests to you, but you can also “View Sent Requests.”
+On a computer, it should be right under the number of friend requests; on a phone, you may have to click “See All” and then the three dots on the upper right.
+Once you click “View Sent Requests,” you’ll see who ignored your own friend requests.
 Sure, it may hurt a bit to know that these people denied your friendship, but it’s their loss.
 You’re better off without them.
 Speaking of better off without, here’s why you need to stop taking Facebook quizzes.